Objective

 .site-info{display: none;}

+in the CSS box to hide the link.
 The “Proudly powered by WordPress” link should disappear.

 However, a more complete solution is to use a child theme so that your modifications remain persistent across theme updates.
 Follow the steps in this post for creating a child theme for a WordPress supplied theme.